EddieHubCommunity/open-source-practice/README.md

 No need to panic or loose your streak at this point.
 Follow along to fix this issue.

 To fix this issue, fork the project using the gray [`Fork`](https://github.com/EddieHubCommunity/hacktoberfest-practice/fork) button in the top right of this page.
-Once the fork is complete it will redirect you to the newly forked repo on your github account.
+Once the fork is complete, it will redirect you to the newly forked repository on your GitHub account.
 Run these commands at this point and you are good to continue:

 ```